July 27, 2017 - July 30, 2017

 Austin is committed to inspiring the next generation to study the Science, Technology, Engineering and Math (STEM) disciplines and to focus on careers in science and engineering.
 She is the author of Making Space: Strategic Leadership for a Complex World, which explores the leadership principles she learned during her decades-long journey as an engineer, space industry executive, daughter, wife and mother.

 Principal Scientist, Pacific Northwest Research Institute (PNRI)

-Chairperson, Fannie and John Hertz Foundation
+Chairman of the Board, Fannie and John Hertz Foundation

 David J. Galas is the principal scientist for the Pacific Northwest Research Institute (PNRI) and the chair of the board for the Fannie and John Hertz Foundation.
 He is an internationally recognized expert in molecular biology and human genetics.
 Prior to PNRI, David worked at the Institute for Systems Biology, Battelle Memorial Institute, Keck Graduate Institute of Applied Life Sciences, the U.S. Department of Energy’s Office of Science, the University of Southern California and the University of California’s Lawrence Livermore National Laboratory.
 He is a lifetime associate of the National Academy of Sciences and received the Smithsonian Institution-Computer World Pioneer award.
 David received his undergraduate degree in physics from the University of California, Berkeley and his MS and PhD degrees in physics from the University of California, Davis-Livermore.